Nutrition for Protection in Wireless Environments

 Other Considerations: Metal Objects

 The presence of metal implants within tissue may result in excess heating due to increased RF energy absorption.
-Thus, it is advisable in high microwave environments to minimize use of metal implants, metal-rimmed eyeglasses, metal wires in orthodontic braces and mouthgards, wearing of metallic objects such as metal belts and jewelry.
-(See Kane, 33-34).
+Thus, it is advisable in high microwave environments to minimize use of metal implants, metal-rimmed eyeglasses, metal wires in orthodontic braces and mouthgards, metal crowns/bridges/fillings, as well as the wearing of metallic objects such as metal belts and jewelry (See Kane, 33-34).
 One may also want to avoid coils in mattresses, e.g., try a Tempurpedic mattress or futon mattress— one that is free of dangerous flame retardants -- wool or organic latex may in some cases be a good option.

 Exercise